Print

 Instructions

 1. Put a large pot or Dutch oven over medium-low heat.
 Add the oil.
 Cut the butter into pieces and add it to the oil.
-Finely chop the celery and add it to the pot.
-Increase heat to medium.
-Peel and chop the onion and add it to the pot.
-Stir.
+Add the celery and increase heat to medium.
+Add in the onion and stir.

 2. Use a fork to prick the potatoes in several places each.
 Put them on a microwave-safe plate and microwave on high power for 3 minutes.
 Flip and microwave until fork tender, 2-3 more minutes.

 3. Meanwhile, chop up the bacon and add it to the celery and onions.
-Mince the garlic and add it along with the pepper, thyme and salt.
+Add in the garlic, pepper, thyme, and salt.
 Stir.
-Sprinkle with the flour.
-Stir.
+Sprinkle with the flour and stir.

 5. Add the chicken broth.
 Increase heat to medium-high and bring up to a simmer while stirring often.